jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 {{< figure src="img/htmltest.jpg" caption="htmltest GH action output" alt="htmltest GH action output" align="center">}}

 To enable, see `.github/workflows/htmltest.yml` and its configuration file `.github/.htmltest.yml`.
 This follows resource [^5].

+#### Behavior

+Here is the behavior of the workflow after making the modifications below.

+If an internal URL (e.g., to page or image) doesn't work, htmltest will error and the workflow will fail, causing a red X to appear on GH Actions.

+If an external URL doesn't work, htmltest will warn, but the workflow will not fail.
+That is, an external link could be "broken," and a green checkmark will be shown on GH Actions.
+This is fine because with a lot of external links, it's unlikely that all will work in any single run.
+There could be a timeout or non-200 HTML response code, etc..
+Getting a red X when just a single external link breaks is annoying. htmltest does still warn, so I manually check GH actions every now and then.

 #### Getting rid of garbage output